Oden-style Daikon Radish and Satsuma-age

-Pour the vegetable oil into the frying pan and place over medium heat.
-Lay the daikon in the pan and fry for 3 minutes.
-Turn over and fry for another 3 minutes.
+Pour the vegetable oil into a frying pan and place over medium heat.
+Lay the daikon in the pan and cook for 3 minutes.
+Turn over and cook for another 3 minutes.

-Add the konbu.
-Combine the [broth] ingredients and pour over the daikon in a circular motion.
+Add the konbu kelp to the pan.
+Combine the [Broth] ingredients and pour over the daikon in a circular motion.
 When the broth comes to a gentle boil, reduce the heat to low.
 Spoon the broth over the daikon and cover with a dampened paper towel.
 Simmer for 20-25 minutes.
 Add the satsuma-age and simmer for another 10 minutes.
 Continue simmering until the daikon is tender enough to pierce with a bamboo skewer.

 Once the daikon is tender, it's ready to serve.
-Use a bamboo skewer to test for tenderness.
-If it's still hard, simmer for another 3-4 minutes.
+If the center still feels firm when pierced with a bamboo skewer, simmer for another 3-4 minutes.